ronreed/highlight-panel/README.md

 # Custom Highlights Panel

 The Custom Highlights Panel provides more flexibility in the number of fields that can be displayed at the top of your record page.
-In addition, you can display parent (or grandparent, great-grandparent, etc) fields related to the current record.
+In addition, you can display parent fields related to the current record.

 ## Setup